- 1/4 cup plus 2 tablespoons unsalted butter

-In a sauce pan over medium heat melt 1/4 cup of the unsalted butter, once bubbly add the flour.
-Stir the mixture constantly for 5 to 6 minutes to make a blond roux.
+In a saucepan over medium heat, melt 1/4 cup of the unsalted butter.
+When it turns bubbly, add the flour and cook, stirring constantly, until a blond roux is formed, 5 to 6 minutes.
 Whisk in the milk and bring the liquid up to a boil.
-Season the bechamel with salt and cayenne and simmer for 5 to 6 minutes, or until the liquid is thick and coats the back of a spoon.
+Season with salt and cayenne to taste and simmer for 5 to 6 minutes, or until the sauce is thick enough to coat the back of a spoon.
 Remove the sauce from the heat and stir in the cheeses.
 Set the sauce aside.

 In a sauté pan, heat the remaining butter.
 When the butter is hot, add the onions and sauté for 2 minutes.
-Stir in handfuls of spinach at a time, until all the spinach is incorporated.
-Add the garlic and artichoke and sauté for 4 minutes.
+Add the spinach, a handful at a time, until all the spinach is incorporated.
+Add the garlic and artichokes and sauté for 4 minutes.
 Season the vegetables with salt and cayenne.
 Remove the spinach and artichokes from the heat and turn into a mixing bowl.
 Fold the béchamel sauce into the vegetables.
-Transfer the mixture into a baking pan and bake the dip for 10 to 15 minutes, or until the top is golden brown.
+Transfer the mixture to a baking pan and bake the dip for 10 to 15 minutes, or until the top is golden brown.

 Serve the dip with chips or toast points.